 Share Capital: The par value of the common stock issued by the Company to effect the combination is credited to the share capital account.
 Reserves and Retained Earnings: The Group's reserves and retained earnings incorporate the reserves and retained earnings of the subsidiaries and the Company after the elimination of intra-group transactions.

-Consolidation reserve: The difference between the Company's investments in subsidiaries consolidation, as "Consolidation reserve".
+Consolidation reserve: The difference between the Company's investments in subsidiaries premium is recorded and presented separately in the Equity on consolidation, as "Consolidation reserve".